Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil

 While I’m the first to poke fun at national food holidays, I love any and all excuses to celebrate food.
 Last year, I was all about the spicy hummus avocado toast (so spicy!).
 This year, I’m for hummus with all the toppings.

-The convenience of store-bought hummus allowed me to throw this vegetarian appetizer together in about fifteen minutes (minus pickling time).
-My version uses Sabra’s classic hummus (gluten-free and non-GMO), which acts as a blank canvas to all of the other flavors in this dish.
+The convenience of store-bought hummus allows you to throw this dish together in just fifteen minutes (minus pickling time).
+This recipe uses Sabra’s classic hummus, which acts as a blank canvas to all of the other flavors in this dish.
+Of course, you can always use homemade hummus instead.

 It adds a tart, lemon-like punch of flavor and brightness to this hummus appetizer, and helps bring this dish together.
-If you can’t find ground sumac – I can usually find it at Middle Eastern markets or order it online – you can substitute it with ground paprika and fresh lemon zest for an alternative and equally as good preparation.
+If you can’t find ground sumac, you can substitute it with ground paprika and fresh lemon zest.

 Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil